oasp/oasp4js/README.md

 You can sign in using the following credentials: waiter/waiter or cook/cook.

-If for some reason your clent should talk to the server configured in a different way, you can configure the server details in the client's configuration file, `<oasp_dir>\oasp4js\config.json`, in the `proxy` part:
+If for some reason your client should talk to the server configured in a different way, you can configure the server details in the client's configuration file, `<oasp_dir>\oasp4js\config.json`, in the `proxy` part:

 ```
 {